Travel Diary of a Solidarity Banker in Bosnia and Herzegovina

 How does the Foundation work with the CA group today?

 The Foundation has set up several partnerships with the Regional Banks and Crédit Agricole entities.
 We have established cooperation schemes with the Banque de Proximité à l'international (BPI) in Romania, Egypt, India and Morocco, which allows Group entities to finance microfinance institutions in local currency with the Foundation's guarantee.
-We have launched, with CA Indosuez Wealth (Asset Management) and CACEIS Bank Luxembourg Branch, the Inclusive Finance fund in rural areas, Crédit Agricole's first microfinance fund, to which 21 Regional Banks, Crédit Agricole Assurance and Amundi have already subscribed.
+We launched, with CA Indosuez Wealth (Asset Management) and CACEIS Bank Luxembourg Branch, the Inclusive Finance fund in rural areas, Crédit Agricole's first microfinance fund, to which 21 Regional Banks, Crédit Agricole Assurance and Amundi have already subscribed.
 Finally, with Crédit Agricole SA, we have set up "Solidarity Bankers" since June 2018, a skills volunteering scheme enabling us to offer technical assistance missions to Group employees on behalf of organizations funded by the Foundation.

 Furthermore, in response to the Covid-19 crisis, the Foundation worked with Crédit Agricole SA, Crédit Agricole CIB, Crédit Agricole Wealth (Asset Management) and other key players in inclusive finance on a Joint commitment to protect microfinance institutions and their clientsThe commitment, which now has 30 signatories, is based on a set of principles designed to protect the microfinance sector and its clients from the economic effects of the health crisis.
 Thanks to this coordinated action, liquidity defaults were avoided, and we supported partner organizations with technical assistance missions.